 It's easy to feel busy - who has the time to look over all that data, let alone analyze it?
-Did you know by reviewing your data, you could improve your A1C?
+But did you know that by reviewing your data, you could improve your A1C?
 Studies show that routine reviewers actually have better A1Cs - check out the study here.

 There are many free digital diabetes tools that can help you manage your data and navigate common issues with diabetes.
 Here at the U-M Pediatric Diabetes Clinic, our patients have found some of these tools useful - check out some of our favorites below!
 The best part?
 With these tools you won’t need to read blood sugars off one-by-one over the phone!

 Patient Data Download Guide

 Need a quick guide to getting started with diabetes data?
-Check out our Patient Data Upload Guide on setting up an account on the right platform for you.
+Check out our Patient Data Download Guide for details on setting up an account and sharing data with the U-M Pediatric Diabetes Clinic.

 Diabetes Calculator by Nationwide Children's Hospital